 Why does it take so long to accept new views even when the evidence is clear?
 Wittgenstein tells the following anecdote (I presume to show that first impressions about why views change are generally wrong):

 Two philosophers meet in the hall.
 One says to the other, Why do you supposed people believed for such a long time that the sun goes around the earth, rather than that the earth rotates?
 The other philosopher replies, Obviously because it looks as though the sun is going around the earth.
 To which the first philosopher replies, But what would it look like if it looked like the earth was rotating?

 This is not meant to replace or displace any of the ongoing threads concerning Wikileaks, but to ask a question in light of the certainty with which some declare Wikileaks to be a psychological operation of one kind or another.

-In other words, what would it look like if Wikileaks is an independent group of anti-statist hackers who came together over years in an ad-hoc fashion, who are not working for an undisclosed intelligence operation, who are committed to undermining the rule of secrecy in international politics, who have gotten their hands on caches of classified documents, and who are releasing these to the public?
+In other words, what would it look like if Wikileaks is an independent group of anti-statist hackers and activists who came together over years in an ad-hoc fashion, who are not working for an undisclosed intelligence operation, who are committed to undermining the rule of secrecy in international politics, who have gotten their hands on caches of classified documents, and who are releasing these to the public?

 My answer is that it would look like what we are seeing.